odrivetool

 The tool you’re looking at is a fully capable Python command prompt, so you can type any valid python code.

-Type odrivetool --help to see what features are available.
+Type odrivetool --help to see what other features are available.

 Multiple ODrives